gt-cs3220-23fall/cs3220-labs/lab1/README.md

 **Part 3 (Optional)**: 20 bonus pts, submission ddl: Sep 18th

 **Description**:
-In this assignment, you will design a 5-stage RISC-V pipelined processor using verilog.
-The ISA is a subset of RISC-V ISA.
-We will use <a href="tinyrv-isa.txt"> Tiny RISC-V version from Cornell</a>.
-In part 0, you will try the essential softwares to run the experiments on the PACE cluster.
-In part-1, you only need to implement *addi, add, beq* instructions to pass all 5 test cases in test/part1/test[1-5].mem file.
-In part 2, you will add more instructions to pass the test cases under test/part2/.
+In this assignment, you will create a 5-stage RISC-V pipelined processor using Verilog, focusing on a subset of the RISC-V ISA.
+We will be using the Tiny RISC-V version from Cornell, which is provided in the [Tiny RISC-V ISA](tinyrv-isa.txt) file.

+In part 0, you will familiarize yourself with the essential software tools required for the experiments on the PACE cluster.
+In part-1, you only need to implement *addi, add, beq* instructions to pass all 5 test cases in test/part1/test[1-5].mem.
+In part 2, you will expand your processor by adding more instructions to pass the test cases under test/part2/.
 Part 3 is optional for bonus pts.

 ## Part 0: Experiment Setup

-Please follow the [instructions](part0/part0_pace.md) to run the experiments on the PACE cluster.
+Please follow the [instructions](part0/part0_pace.md) provided to run experiments on the PACE cluster.

 **What to submit**:

-You do not need to submit for part 0, but make sure you know how to run verilator and how to use GTKWave to view waveforms.
+No submission is required for Part 0.
+However, ensure that you can independently utilize GTKWave to visualize waveforms effectively.

 ## Part 1: Minimal functionality

-In this part, you will implement a subset of RISC-V instructions.
-You only need to pass 5 tests under test/part1 folder.
+In this part, you'll implement a subset of RISC-V instructions and aim to pass 5 tests in the test/part1 directory.
+Refer to the test cases and the README file in test/part1 for detailed requirements.
-Please see the test cases for the part 1 requirements.
-You can refer to the README file under test/part1/ for more information about each test case.

-1. [20pts] Please complete [agex_stage.v](agex_stage.v), you do not need to modify other files.
-Your program should pass test/part1/test[1-5].mem.
-If you do not pass all test cases, based on the coverage of test cases, you will get partial scores.
-To test all test cases together, you can run command ```run_tests.sh part1``` and it will produce part1_results.log and part1_tests.log.
-You can also run each test case independently, see [FAQ for part 1](#faq-for-part-1). **Note: if you encounter an error on latch size, you may need to change the corresponding latch size definition in [define.vh](define.vh).**
+1. [20pts] Complete the agex_stage.v file.
+No modifications to other files are necessary.
+Your implementation should pass test/part1/test[1-5].mem.
+If all test cases don't pass, you'll receive partial scores.
+To test all cases together, run `run_tests.sh part1`, and it will produce part1_results.log and part1_tests.log for you.
+You can also run each test case independently, see [FAQ for part 1](#faq-for-part-1).
+Note: If you encounter latch size errors, modify the corresponding latch size definition in define.vh.

-2. [10pts] Explain what has been done in each pipeline stage when executing test/part1/test1.mem, include screenshots of waveforms that illustrates the relevant signals discussed in your explanation.
-For example, in [EX stag](agex_stage.v), you should visualize the input (regval1_AGEX, regval2_AGEX) and output (aluout_AGEX) of ALU and the opcode (op_I_AGEX).
+2. [10pts] Explain the actions in each pipeline stage while executing test/part1/test1.mem.
+Include waveform screenshots illustrating relevant signals.
+For example, in the Execute stage (EX stag), you should visualize input (regval1_AGEX, regval2_AGEX) and output (aluout_AGEX) signals of the ALU, and the opcode (op_I_AGEX).

-3. [10pts] Explain how the your RISC-V processor solves Read-After-Write hazard in test/part1/test2.mem, include screenshots of waveforms that illustrates the relevant signals discussed in your explanation.
+3. [10pts]Explain how your RISC-V processor resolves Read-After-Write hazards in test/part1/test2.mem.
+Include waveform screenshots illustrating the discussed signals.

-4. [10pts] Explain how the your RISC-V processor solves brach misprediction in test/part1/test4.mem, include screenshots of waveforms that illustrates the relevant signals discussed in your explanation.
+4. [10pts] Explain how your RISC-V processor handles branch misprediction in test/part1/test4.mem.
+Include waveform screenshots illustrating relevant signals.
+Note: In Lab 1, branches are always predicted as not-taken; in Lab 2, you will implement your own branch predictor.
-**Note: in lab1 we always predict branch not-taken, in lab2 your will implement your own branch predictor.**

 **What to submit**:

-+ A zip file of your source code.
-Run command ```make submit``` will generate a submission.zip.
-Please submit the submission.zip file.
-Please do not manually generate a zip file since that will likely break the autograding script.
-Instead use ```make submit``` command to generate the submission.zip file.
-Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.
++ Provide a zip file of your source code.
+Use the command `make submit` to generate submission.zip.
+Do not manually create a zip file to avoid breaking the autograding script, as this may result in a 5% score deduction.

-+ A pdf file that contains your explanations and the corresponding screenshots.
++ Include a PDF file containing your explanations and corresponding screenshots.

-***Please carefully read [FAQ for part 1](#faq-for-part-1) before reaching out to TAs for help.***
+***Please carefully read [FAQ for part 1](#faq-for-part-1) before seeking assistance from TAs.***

-***Please start part 2 as early as possible and do not wait untill the last week, because its worload is heavier than part 1.***
+***Start part 2 as early as possible and do not wait untill the last week, as it involves heavier workload than part 1.***

-## Part 2: Pass a subset of RISC-V test suite
+## Part 2: Expanding instruction set

-1. [50pts] In this part, you need to implement more instructions to pass all the test cases under test/part2/ directory.
-In this part, you may need to edit all the *.vh and *.v files.
-If you do not pass all test cases, based on the coverage of test cases, you will get partial scores.
+1. [50pts] you'll extend your RISC-V processor to handle a broader range of instructions and aim to pass all the test cases in the test/part2/ directory.
+You may need to make changes to all the *.vh and *.v files.
+Partial scores will be assigned based on the test case coverage if all cases do not pass.

 **Test cases**:

-In part-2, all instructions in the test cases under test/part2/ such as add, addi, auipc, beq, bge, (all branch instructions) jal, jalr instructions will be tested. you need to pass all test cases in test/part2 directory.
-To test all test cases together, you can use ```run_tests.sh part2``` and it will produce part2_results.log and part2_tests.log. test[7-9] are hand written assembly code which is easier to debug, please use those test cases first.
+In part-2, all instructions in the test cases under test/part2/ such as add, addi, auipc, beq, bge, (all branch instructions) jal, jalr instructions will be tested.
+To test all test cases together, use `run_tests.sh part2`, which will generate part2_results.log and part2_tests.log.
+Tests [7-9] are hand-written assembly code, which are easier to debug, so start with those.

 In part-2, we start to use modified RISC-V test cases. ```*.S``` is assembly code that takes RISC-V macro.
-Macro files are defined at include/test_macros.h or include/riscv_test.h.
+Macros are defined at include/test_macros.h or include/riscv_test.h.
 It also uses ABI names and Pseudo Instructions.
 You can find a summary of information <a href="https://web.eecs.utk.edu/~smarz1/courses/ece356/notes/assembly/"> [here].  </a> ```*.dump``` is an dump file output from gcc riscv compiler. ```*.mem```  file has the format for verilog code. ```*.dec``` file is useful when using <a href="http://tice.sea.eseo.fr/riscv/">[RISC-V emulator] </a>

 **What to submit**:

-+ A zip file of your source code.
-Run command ```make submit``` will generate a submission.zip.
-Please submit the submission.zip file.
-Please do not manually generate a zip file since that will likely break the autograding script.
-Instead use ```make submit``` command to generate the submission.zip file.
-Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.
++ Provide a zip file containing your source code.
+Use the command `make submit` to generate submission.zip.
+Do not manually create a zip file to avoid issues with the autograding script, which may result in a 5% score deduction.

-***Please carefully read [FAQ for part 2](#faq-for-part-2) before reaching out to TAs for help.***
+***Please carefully read [FAQ for part 2](#faq-for-part-2) before seeking assistance from TAs.***

-***Please do not procrastinate.***
+***Avoid procrastination; start early to manage the workload effectively.***

 ## Part 3 (Optional) Complete the pipeline

-1. [20pts] In this part, you will complete the pipeline to test RISC-V ISA (except CSR instructions).
-Your program should pass all the test cases under test/part3/.
-If you pass test/part3/testall.mem (you need to see "Pass" after running ```make```) you will get full credits.
-If you don't pass test/part3/testall.mem, you will get partial scores based on the coverage of part 3 test suites.
+1. [20pts] In this part, you will complete the pipeline to support the RISC-V ISA (except CSR instructions).
+Your goal is to ensure your program passes all the test cases in the test/part3/ directory.
+To receive full credits, your program must pass test/part3/testall.mem.
+Partial scores will be awarded based on the coverage of the Part 3 test suites.

 **What to submit**:

-+ A zip file of your source code.
-Run command ```make submit``` will generate a submission.zip.
-Please submit the submission.zip file.
-Please do not manually generate a zip file since that will likely break the autograding script.
-Instead use ```make submit``` command to generate the submission.zip file.
-Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.
++ Provide a zip file containing your source code.
+Use the command `make submit` to generate submission.zip.
+Do not manually create a zip file to avoid issues with the autograding script, which may result in a 5% score deduction.

 ***Please carefully read [FAQ for part 3](#faq-for-part-3) before reaching out to TAs for help.***